 Why tournament poker?

-As Mike Sexton once said that you could be a chump one day and a champion the next in tournament poker that is one of the biggest features of playing tournament poker.
+As Mike Sexton once said that you could be a chump one day and a champion the next in tournament poker that is one of the most significant features of playing tournament poker.

 As already stated there are millions of dollars up for grabs and the best players may lock you out from the top spots, even reaching the 2nd or 3rd round in the smaller tournaments can earn you a few thousand dollars.

-There is no risk without reward and that goes the same for poker tournaments, you have to take a bit of a risk to win it but the rewards are substantial.
+There is no risk without reward, and that goes the same for poker tournaments, you have to take a bit of a chance to win it, but the rewards are substantial.